Niharika07-B/AWS-Text-2-Audio-Converter-Project/README.md

 > No installs.
 Just your browser, some text, and a voice from the cloud!

+☁️ Successfully deployed and hosted the application on AWS using Amazon S3 Static Website Hosting, AWS Lambda, Amazon Polly, SNS, and DynamoDB in a fully serverless architecture.

+*(😔 The AWS account has expired, so the live demo is no longer accessible.
+Please refer to the screenshots below to view the application's functionality.)*

 ---

 # 🧠 What is Speak AI?